danielramirez0/javascript_practice/ProblemSolvingProblems.md

         b.
 Write code that takes a user input and checks to see if it is a Palindrome and reports the result

 ## Part 2

-To be a good problem solver, it is important to be able to break problems down.
-One way to go about this is to write out the steps it will take to solve the problem.
-These steps are written down in English in a manner that are easily explainable to someone who may not be technical.
-The idea is that in order to code something out, you first need to have a good understanding of what it is you are attempting to solve.
-For each of the three problem solving problems below, write out the steps it will take to go about solving the problem.
-For example, once you are done writing out the steps for the “happy numbers” problem, you would then write out the code to solve the problem.
-You would then repeat the process for each ensuing problem.
-Ideally, this will be a good habit that you will develop and carry forward with you for all problems you encounter at devCodeCamp and beyond.

     1. Happy Numbers
        a. https://en.wikipedia.org/wiki/Happy_number